 Individual departments and schools within the U of R have also articulated their own commitment to DEI.
 For example, the San Francisco Theological Seminary expresses this as “Imago D.E.I.
 (The Image of God Expressed Through Diversity, Equity, Inclusion),” stating “As a community, we are united in the desire to create an inclusive atmosphere where diversity flourishes in all its forms.
 We are called to live inside God’s beautiful family, and that means pursuing justice, knowledge, dignity, and well-being for all people.
 From our students to our staff to our faculty and beyond, we want to foster a just community that embraces differences—both here on campus and in the world.”

 Yes, Senior Diversity and Inclusion Officer Christopher Jones, J.D., is spearheading the creation of a comprehensive DEI plan.
 This plan will incorporate a variety of initiatives from the President’s Cabinet on policies, practices, and organizational changes, training and collaborative partnerships, and new programs and events, as well as input from the community through forums such as a University-wide town hall on September 28.
 Groups that also wish to offer specific input are encouraged to reach out to the Office of the Senior Diversity and Inclusion Officer directly.

 DEI actions are also taking place across the University:

 Several actions have recently been implemented:

-A committee (composed of School of Education Dean Mario Martinez, Senior Diversity and Inclusion Officer Christopher Jones, and Vice President of Advancement Tamara Josserand) has recommended, and the President’s Cabinet announced, engagement to implement the Diverse Learning Environments Survey developed at the University of California, Los Angeles.
+As part of the University’s diversity, equity, and inclusion initiatives, the President's Cabinet announced the U of R has engaged the Diverse Learning Environments Survey to measure the campus climate for diversity, equity, and inclusion.
 There will be three surveys—one for faculty, one for students, and one for staff/administration—were conducted in 2020-21 to capture multiple perspectives.
-The faculty survey will launch in the fall; student and staff surveys will open in the winter.
+The faculty survey launches in the fall, followed by student and staff surveys in the winter.
 Benchmark data should be available in July 2021.